wcagreen/redactatron/README.md

 # Redactatron

 A Rust-based document redaction desktop application that helps you safely remove sensitive information from PDFs, Word documents, and images.
 Redactatron provides an intuitive graphical user interface for redacting documents with precision.
-I made this because I wanted to explore UI in rust, learn about redaction and how to make a software do it.
+I built this to explore Rust UI development and learn how redaction works—and how to design software that performs it reliably.

 ![alt text](./docs/screenshots/readme_home_image.png)